The Warning (band): 2015–2020: As independent artists

 Due to the recognition gained from their "Enter Sandman" video and encouragement from Alejandra's bass teacher (Pablo González Sarre of Los Claxons), The Warning decided to seek a record deal and develop their own songs.
 The band raised money through a GoFundMe appeal to record the six-song EP, Escape the Mind, released in 2015.
 During production of the EP, the band met producer Jake Carmona, who went on to contribute to Escape the Mind and their next two albums.

 In April 2015, the band appeared on The Ellen DeGeneres Show.
 During this period, the sisters raised funds, including a $10,000 donation each from DeGeneres and the Target Corporation, to attend a five-week training program at Berklee College of Music in the United States.
 They also gave two presentations at the TEDx conference at the University of Nevada, one in 2016 and one in 2017.
-The band was known for practicing with the Rock Band video game series early in their history, so the game's designers returned the favor by including two songs by The Warning in Rock Band 4.
+The band was known for being inspired by the Rock Band video game series early in their history, so the game's designers returned the favor by including two songs by The Warning in Rock Band 4.

 The Warning's first full-length album, XXI Century Blood, was released in 2017.
 The music video for the title track won several awards at film festivals.
-During this period, they were invited to perform at the Mother of All Rock Festival in Monterrey, and also opened a show for The Killers in that city.
+During this period, they were invited to perform at the Mother of All Rock Festival in Monterrey, and also opened a show for the Killers in that city.

 Their second album, Queen of the Murder Scene, was released in 2018.
 In 2019, The Warning performed at Rock al Parque, the biggest rock festival in Latin America.
 At the end of 2019, they announced an extensive upcoming tour throughout North America, though it was canceled due to the COVID-19 pandemic.

 2020–present: With Lava and Republic Records

 The Warning performing in Boston in 2022.

 In August 2020, The Warning signed a five-album deal with Lava Records and began work on a new album with producer David Bendeth.
 The song, "Choke", was released in May 2021.
 Later that year, The Warning appeared on the Metallica tribute album, The Metallica Blacklist, performing another cover of "Enter Sandman", this time with singer Alessia Cara.
 This version of the song was featured as the background music for the video game Marvel's Midnight Suns and the Netflix series The Imperfects.

 The six-song EP Mayday was released in October 2021, and The Warning embarked on a tour of North America in early 2022, performing more than 30 dates as headliners plus opening for Foo Fighters, Sammy Hagar and the Circle, and Stone Temple Pilots.

-They released the single, "Money", in March 2022, and the song reached number 31 on the Billboard Mainstream Rock Airplay chart.
+They released the single "Money" in March 2022, and the song reached number 31 on the Billboard Mainstream Rock Airplay chart.